Safety Tips for Driving on Icy and Snowy Roads this Winter Season (Part 1)

 Los Angeles Car Accident Lawyers

 If you have been injured in a car accident or have lost a loved one in any type of traffic accident, you need an attorney who understands personal injury law and knows what steps to take on your behalf.
-At Binder and Associates, our Pasadena auto accident attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Los Angeles, California area since 1973.
+At Binder and Associates, our Encino auto accident attorneys have been committed to aggressively defending victims’ rights and helping people like you in the Los Angeles, California area since 1973.
 Our thorough knowledge of the law and our fierce litigating skills allow us to consistently help accident victims secure the maximum possible compensation for their injuries and losses.

-At Binder and Associates Pasadena, we take pride in providing individual service and attention to each our clients, and we are selective in the number of cases we take.
+At Binder and Associates Encino, we take pride in providing individual service and attention to each our clients, and we are selective in the number of cases we take.
 This allows us to focus on the issue at hand, attack each case with vigor and provide the highest quality legal work possible.
 It also allows us to keep each of our clients informed about the status of their cases at all times so that they never feel that they are being left in the dark when it comes to their the important legal matters.

 To arrange for your free initial consultation during which you will receive trusted advice from an experienced legal professional, please contact our office by calling us at 626-793-9124 or by emailing us using the form on the right-hand side of this page.